ved-sharma/BigQuery_Jupyter_notebook_setup/README.md

 > conda install -c conda-forge pandas
 > conda install -c conda-forge pyarrow

-[Note: if you see “EnvironmentNotWritableError”, run the Anaconda prompt in Admin mode (right click and select Run as Administrator) and try running above commands again.]
+**Note:** if you see “EnvironmentNotWritableError”, run the Anaconda prompt in Admin mode (right click and select Run as Administrator) and try running above commands again.

-Above commands will download and install a bunch of packages.
+Above commands will download and install/upgrade a bunch of packages.
 Would need to restart Anaconda Navigator if it was already open.
-You should be able to see “google-cloud-bigquery” and lot of other packages under Environments > base (root) in Anaconda Navigator
+You should be able to see “google-cloud-bigquery” and lot of other packages under Environments > base (root) in Anaconda Navigator.

 ## STEP 4: Accessing BigQuery data from Jupyter notebook
 Following is an example script for accessing stackoverflow dataset from bigquery-public-data